Richard Shockey - SIP Forum Chairman of the Board - Shockey Consulting.

 Bandwidth.com, LLC is a CLEC with a local PSTN interconnection and NANP footprint that spans the 48 continental states.
 Bandwidth’s CLEC network is a critical component of its full suite of VoIP and SMS/MMS service offerings.
 Bandwidth also operates a nation-wide 911 VPC network aimed at supporting emergency calling for IP-enabled services.
 As a wholesale provider, Bandwidth is also one of the largest Toll Free Resporgs in the country.
 Finally, among its retail service offerings, Bandwidth operates Republic Wireless, a leading innovator in the mobile VoIP and wireless services space.

 Greg has been Deputy General Counsel at Bandwidth since 2010.
 Prior to joining Bandwidth, he was in-house regulatory counsel for Level 3 Communications for over a decade.
 Greg is a graduate of the University of Colorado School of Law in Boulder, CO.

 Gonzalo Salgueiro - Cisco Systems

-Gonzalo is an established member of numerous industry organizations and is a regular presenter at a variety of technical industry conferences and Cisco events around the world.
-He currently serves in various industry leadership roles, including co-chair of the INSIPID Working Group in the Internet Engineering Task Force (IETF) as well as co-chair of the FoIP Task Group in the SIP Forum.
-He is an active contributor to various standardization activities in the IETF and the International Telecommunications Union (ITU).
-After 16 years of work in real-time communications, Gonzalo has co-authored a book, technical papers, is co-inventor of seven patents (pending), and has contributed to various open source development efforts.
-He holds an M.S. in Physics from the University of Miami.
+Gonzalo is an established member of numerous industry organizations and is a regular presenter and distinguished speaker at a variety of technical industry conferences and Cisco events around the world.
+He currently holds various industry leadership roles, including serving as a member of the Board of Directors of the SIP Forum, co-chair of the INSIPID and SIPBRANDY Working Groups in the IETF and co-chair of the WebRTC Task Group, IPv6 Task Group and FoIP Task Group in the SIP Forum.
+He is an active contributor to various industry organizations and standardization activities in the IETF, ITU, IEEE, SIP Forum, W3C and the IMTC.